solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

   0x174dea710000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000000300000000000000000000000000000000000000000000000000000000000000600000000000000000000000000000000000000000000000000000000000000160000000000000000000000000000000000000000000000000000000000000026000000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a200000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000008000000000000000000000000000000000000000000000000000000000000000440ffb1d8b000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a05000000000000000000000000000000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000000000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a050000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000800000000000000000000000000000000000000000000000000000000000000044095ea7b300000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000084595161401484a0000000000000000000000000000000000000000000000000000000000000000000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000080000000000000000000000000000000000000000000000000000000000000004447e7ef24000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a05000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000
 ```

 A signer from the multisig address can check whether the calldata proposed on the multisig matches the calldata obtained from the call.
-It is crucial to note that two new addresses have been added to the Addresses.sol storage.
-These addresses are not included in the JSON file and must be added manually for accuracy.
+It is crucial to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON files when proposal is run without the `DO_UPDATE_ADDRESS_JSON` flag set to true.

 The proposal script will deploy the contracts in the `deploy()` method and will generate action calldata for each individual action along with calldata for the proposal.
 The proposal can be executed manually using `cast send` command along with the calldata generated above.